 Offers or enrolments will be terminated if placement is made using false or misleading information.

 Entry into Year 7 is managed through the NSW Government Education and Communities – High Performing Students Unit.
-Applications open late October of each year (when the applicant is in Year 5).
-Applications for 2019 closed on 13 November 2017.
-Applications for 2020 will open in October 2018.
+Applications open in October of each year (when the applicant is in Year 5).
+Applications for 2020 are open until 12 November 2018.
 A state wide selective schools test is conducted in March of the following year.
 Selection committees assist in determining the students who are to be offered places and those to be placed on reserve lists.
 More information for Year 7 enrolment is available at https://education.nsw.gov.au/selective-high-schools-and-opportunity-classes/year-7/information-for-applicants

 Year 8 – 11